PULLMAN – Marshall Lobbestael has been in this position before. But not really.

 “Everyone knows how much Marsh cares, he works so hard,” says receiver Jared Karstetter.
 “Marsh just wants to see the fruits of his labor.
 We all do.”

-“A win,” he says.
+“A win,” he said.
 “I want to play well, sure, but a win.
 If we run 60 times, fine.
 I just want to win.